puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resource_ordering.md

 One way of telling Puppet what order to use when managing resources is by including ordering **metaparameters** in your resource declarations.

-Metaparameters are attributes that can be set in any resource to tells Puppet *how* to manage that resource.
+Metaparameters are attributes that can be set in any resource to tell Puppet *how* to manage that resource.
 In addition to resource ordering, metaparameters can help with things like logging, auditing, and scheduling.
 For now, however, we'll be concentrating only on resource ordering metaparameters.